epics-extensions/c2dataviewer/README.md

 c2dv --app scope
 ```

-# Image view
+# Image Application
-Image view displays images from an areaDetector pvAccess channel.
+Image application displays images from an areaDetector pvAccess channel.
 To start:
 ```bash
 c2dv --app image --pv <CHANNELNAME>
 ```
-## Image levels
+## Image Adjustment
 Image display can be adjusted by setting the black and white points.
 "Auto" button automatically adjusts the black and white points to the minimum and maximum values in the image.
 Minimum and maximum values of the black and white points can be set throught the Image Levels Adjustment "Adjust limits" window.